-

 While it is a complex and sometimes time-consuming process to determine the subjects you should be eligible to enrol in, there are common mistakes you can avoid to make the process as smooth as possible.

-Here are Erie’s top tips to set yourself up for success:
+Here are Ziska’s top tips to set yourself up for success:

 Subject specialists